 Setup

-This section will guide you through the setup of the BotCity Maestro SDK and how to establish a connection with the Maestro platform.
+In this section you will find how to configure the BotCity Maestro SDK and how to establish a connection with the BotCity Orchestrator platform via code.

 Installation¶